setsumi/ShutdownTimer/README.md

 The original code is from [here](https://github.com/lukaslangrock/ShutdownTimerClassic)

-Shutdown Timer is a Windows GUI application that allows you to set a timer that will shutdown, restart, hibernate, sleep,  lock your PC or execute custom command.
+Shutdown Timer is a Windows GUI application that allows you to set a timer that will shutdown, restart, hibernate, sleep, logout, lock your PC or execute custom command.

 ![Screenshot of the main menu](media/screenshots/Menu.png)